wangfeishsh/baocy/apache-kafka.md

 These sample configuration files, included with Kafka, use the default local cluster configuration you started earlier and create two connectors: the first is a source connector that reads lines from an input file and produces each to a Kafka topic and the second is a sink connector that reads messages from a Kafka topic and produces each as a line in an output file.
 During startup you'll see a number of log messages, including some indicating that the connectors are being instantiated.
 Once the Kafka Connect process has started, the source connector should start reading lines from

+_test.txt_

+and producing them to the topic

+_connect-test_

+, and the sink connector should start reading messages from the topic

+_connect-test_

+and write them to the file

+_test.sink.txt_